Tony Waddington: Managerial career

-They reached the FA Cup semi-finals two seasons running in 1970–71 and in 1971–72 losing both controversially to Arsenal but the biggest achievement was guiding Stoke to their first major trophy, winning the 1972 League Cup beating Chelsea at Wembley.
-This saw Stoke able to attract some famous players to the club such as Alan Hudson, Geoff Hurst and Peter Shilton and by 1974–75 Stoke had become one of the best sides in the country playing an exciting brand of attacking football which saw them nearly win their first English league title.
+They reached the FA Cup semi-finals two seasons running in 1970–71 and in 1971–72 losing both to Arsenal but guiding Stoke to their first major trophy, winning the 1972 League Cup beating Chelsea at Wembley.
+This saw Stoke able to attract some new players to the club such as Alan Hudson, Geoff Hurst and Peter Shilton and by 1974–75 Stoke had become a successful side in the country playing an attacking style of football and nearly won their first English league title.

 But disaster struck in January 1976 as winds of hurricane force battered Stoke-on-Trent and the Victoria Ground was badly damaged.
 The roof of the Butler street stand collapsed and Stoke had to play a league match against Middlesbrough at nearby Vale Park whilst repair work was carried out.
 To pay for the repairs the club had to sell their best players, such as Jimmy Greenhoff to Manchester United, Alan Hudson to Arsenal and Mike Pejic to Everton.
 Waddington had to play inexperienced players in 1976–77 and with the side heading for relegation he left in March 1977.
 He had spent 25 years at the Victoria Ground as manager, assistant and coach and is considered to be the club's greatest manager having helped them win their first major trophy in 1972.

 He then spent two years out of the game before having had a two-year spell in charge of Crewe Alexandra from 1979 to 1981.
 He returned to Stoke when he was appointed an associate director of the club in 1991 – a position he retained until his death in January 1994 at the age of 69.
 His son Steve was also a footballer.